Agramm18/Patient_Management_System_v.05/docs/setup/DB_SETUP.md

 The next application startup recreates the recovery-key row and missing starter accounts.

-## Query.sql
+## Local SQL Files

-The root-level `Query.sql` is an ignored local scratch file.
-It currently contains only an insert for the `suspicious` account status.
-It is not the canonical schema and is not tracked by Git.
+The repository ignores `*.sql`.
+Any root-level SQL scratch file is local, is not tracked, and must not be treated as the canonical schema.

-Use this document as the current database setup source.
+Use this document as the current database setup source until versioned migrations are introduced.

 ## Verification Queries